 Listen to the video above as Dan explains the importance of the attitude of teammate Oneness.

 Defining and clarifying teammate roles and responsibilities once every six months is a practical exercise that ensures you sustain high-performance teamwork.

 Are you ready to define teammate roles and responsibilities?

 Here are some actions you can take right now.

-Download the Leader’s Guide and plan your team roles and responsibilities workshop.
+- Download this Guide and plan your team roles and responsibilities workshop.

 - If you think the video would help your teammates, encourage them to watch it before the workshop.